 Earn 80K points with the Citi Premier Card

 For anyone looking to earn American AAdvantage miles, this is the ideal time to pick up the Citi Premier® Card (review).
-For a limited time, the card is offering its best-ever welcome bonus of 80,000 ThankYou points.
+The card is offering its best-ever welcome bonus of 80,000 ThankYou points.
 This was a huge bonus to begin with, but has just become even more valuable, as you can now use this to earn American AAdvantage miles.

 Could this transfer option become permanent?

-Presumably up until now this has come down to one of two factors:
+Presumably up until recently this has come down to one of two factors: